vlasiuk-anatolii/shimmer/README.md

 1. Was added ability to add/remove favorite products by pressing a hart.
 1. The favorites count is showing near the `Favorites` icon in the header

-### Search
-1. `Search` component was added with an input into the `<header>` to filter products
-1. It has ability to show only at `/phones`, `/tablets` and `/accessories` with an appropriate text
-1. The `x` sign appears when the query is not empty and clears the search
-1. It works with pagination and sorting
-1. `NoSearchResults` component was implemented and show it when there are no products matching the query

 ## Local development
 * VS Code
 * ESlint